 Availability of substitutes such as non-alcoholic beverages and energy drinks pose a significant threat to the industry.
 Health and wellness awareness has started to shape the consumption habits of the consumer.
 Consumers now are more informed than before, and the increased awareness regarding the ill effects of alcoholic beverages may pose a threat to the industry.

-Major players in the industry are forming alliances in order create dominance in the market acquiring a significant share of the alcoholic beverage industry.
+Major players in the industry are forming alliances in order to create dominance in the market acquiring a significant share of the alcoholic beverage industry.
 For instance, SABMiller, a London-based brewing company has a joint venture with the North American Molson Coors Brewing Company that has acquired a significant industry share in the beer segment, aimed to gain a competitive edge over the players from the developing countries such as India, China, and Brazil.

-The industry is characterized mergers and acquisitions among the top players, making it highly competitive across the globe.
+The industry is characterized by mergers and acquisitions among the top players, making it highly competitive across the globe.
 In October 2015, Dutch beer giant Heineken acquired a majority stake in Slovenian brewer Pivovarna Laško in a reaction to Anheuser-Busch InBev bid to buy its rival SABMiller.

 Heineken is now able to tap the eastern European market selling brands such as Lasko, Lasko Malt, and Pils.
 Moreover, In March 2015, the company announced its plans to invest over USD 470 million to establish a new brewery in northern Mexico to step up its production and supply in the region making it the company’s seventh investment in the country.

 Heineken over the years had its marketing campaigns focussed on creating awareness for responsible alcohol consumption.
 The company sells its flagship brand and brews beverages such as Desperados Beer, a unique tequila flavored beer; Sol, a Mexican beer which is the part of Heineken portfolio since the acquisition of FEMSA and Strongbow Apple Ciders, a proposition with the unisex drink.

 Some of these players are involved in making huge investments in marketing and advertisement strategies to ensure their customer loyalty.
-Carlsberg Group sells company's flagship brand, Carlsberg Beer, and brews other brands such as Kronenbourg, Tuborg, Russian beer Baltika, Belgian Grimbergen abbey beers, and more than 500 local beers.
+Carlsberg Group sells the company's flagship brand, Carlsberg Beer, and brews other brands such as Kronenbourg, Tuborg, Russian beer Baltika, Belgian Grimbergen abbey beers, and more than 500 local beers.